-- Artists and designers develop excellence through practice and constructive critique, reflecting, and refining work. - Refine ideas from imagination with a fluid media. - Develop hand-eye coordination. - Understand the care and use of painting materials. - Utilize opportunities for spontaneous creative expression through this fluid media. - Commit time and effort to developing ideas and concepts. - Continue to explore the various techniques of painting, including principles of design and composition. - Develop small and gross motor skills. - Investigate the variety of methods of applying paint other than with a brush (i.e., sponge, Q-tip, etc.).
+- Develop hand-eye coordination. - Understand the care and use of painting materials. - Utilize opportunities for spontaneous creative expression through this fluid media. - Commit time and effort to developing ideas and concepts. - Explore the various techniques of painting, including principles of design and composition. - Use the elements of design in creating a print.